Last updated: 5 October 2023

-GDPR is a set of EU regulations that require businesses to protect the personal data and privacy of EU citizens.
+GDPR is a set of EU regulations that require businesses to protect the personal data and privacy of EU residents.

 GDPR replaces the existing EU and UK law that protects personal data (EU Data Protection Directive 1995 and UK Data Protection Act 1998).
-These laws were enacted before the age of social media and before the Internet fully transformed the way we work and live.
+These laws were enacted before the age of social media and before the Internet entirely transformed how we work and live.
 In many ways, the regulations are designed to try and redress the balance of power between consumers and social media/online advertising companies, such as Facebook, Google and Twitter.

 - Email address